The Unix Philosophy - Explained and Extended

 There are a couple other, powerful properties of Unix that are usually not expressly mentioned:

-Unix is a modular system that facilitates prototyping and experimentation.
+4. Unix is a modular system that facilitates prototyping, experimentation, and reuse.
 This was best described by a saying “In Unix a program becomes successful when it gets used for a purpose or in combination which the original authors did not anticipate”.

 Article Collection